deric/GraphViz-sty/README.md

-graphviz.sty - A LaTeX library for GraphViz dot
+graphviz.sty - A LaTeX library for GraphViz
 ===============================================

-graphviz.sty lets you include GraphViz dot files directly in your LaTeX source.
+graphviz.sty let you write GraphViz code directly in your LaTeX source.

-graphviz.sty is currently only compatible with pdflatex.

 Prerequisites
 -------------